 If you expect to walk around on game day wearing anything else, you're sadly mistaken.

-5. Herschel Walker is the Greatest Football Player Ever.
+5. You Think Herschel Walker is the Greatest Player Ever.
 Period.

 There are great athletes.
 There are transcendent football players.
 Then, there's Herschel Walker.
 The only person in NCAA history to finish in the top-3 of the Heisman Trophy voting THREE TIMES was a Bulldog, and you're never going to convince a single UGA football fan inside Sanford Stadium that he's not the greatest to ever do it.